indiwtf/indiwtf-cli/README.md

 indiwtf puredns.org github.com reddit.com
 ```

+## API Token

+Indiwtf CLI requires an API token to check website accessibility.
+You can store the API token securely in a configuration file located at `~/.indiwtf/config.json`.
+The program will prompt you to enter the token if it's not found in the configuration file.

+To obtain an API token, please visit [indiwtf.com/pricing](https://indiwtf.com/pricing).

 ## Installation

 Indiwtf CLI available as prebuilt binary, you can download and place it under `/usr/local/bin` folder, run: